 How to Solve It

-Examine your filter first.
-If you haven’t replaced it within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t fix the issue, contact Interstate Heating & Air Conditioning at 402-509-5940.
+Inspect your filter first.
+If you haven’t replaced it within the last three months and can’t see light through it, we recommend replacing it.
+If that doesn’t fix the problem, call Interstate Heating & Air Conditioning at 402-509-5940.

 5. Air Conditioner Smells Like Burning Plastic